 Dorrigo National Park & Bellingen

 Seductive Bellingen on the Waterfall Way is hugged by greenery on all sides and retains an artistic ambience bordering on the spiritual.
 From all corners of the town, shaded cafés smile welcome.
 The magnificent Hammond and Wheatley building on main street is a picture of early 20th Century grandeur.
-Ignore the laughably inflated prices of its fashions and home wares; just enter for the sheer delight of parading up and down its impressive staircase.
+Browse the fashions and home wares and delight in parading up and down its impressive staircase.

 One of the most underrated treasures in NSW, Dorrigo is a steadfast rival to any of this country’s more famous national parks.
 Less than an hour’s drive inland, this easily accessible World Heritage-Listed site is interwoven with tracks through lush rainforest to tucked-away waterfalls.
 A symphony of bird calls swirls around you.
 Giant staghorn ferns fan out from trunks.
 The whole area fills you with a sense of privilege, as though you’re the first to set foot here.